melizalab/neurobank/README.md

 nbank register stimset-name stimfile-1 stimfile-2 ...
 ```

 Each stimulus will be renamed to match its identifier (keeping the same extension), and you'll have a file called `stimset-name.json` with the mappings from the identifiers to the new names.
-You can find your stimuli file in the archive in the `stimuli/` directory under a subdirectory with the first three characters of the identifier.
-For example, if the identifier is `14955422a0fbe3a2bb45111dc91e46e6`, you'll find the file under `stimuli/149`.
+You can find your stimuli file in the archive in the `sources/` directory under a subdirectory with the first two characters of the identifier.
+For example, if the identifier is `14955422a0fbe3a2bb45111dc91e46e6`, you'll find the file under `sources/14`.

 Use the renamed stimulus files to run your experiment.
 If your data collection program doesn't store the names of the stimuli in the generated data files, you'll need to record the names manually.
 Next, import the data into the archive: